-Pregnancy, fluctuations in weight and age can affect the shape and structure of the stomach region, resulting in an undesirable abdominal profile.
-At the Zelken Institute, we specialize in abdominal correction procedures, making the quest for a well-toned stomach within reach.
+Pregnancy, fluctuations in weight and age can all affect the shape and structure of the stomach region, resulting in a potentially undesirable abdominal profile.
+At the Zelken Institute, we specialize in abdominal correction procedures, bringing the possibility of a well-toned stomach within reach.

 I am so pleased with my decision to have him do my procedure!!